Nooshu/NestJS-Frontend/docs/api-integration.md

 Common issues and solutions:

-1. **CORS Errors**
-   - Ensure the Java backend has the correct CORS configuration
-   - Verify the allowed origins include your frontend domain

-2. **Authentication Failures**
+1. **Authentication Failures**
-   - Check that API keys and client IDs are correctly configured
+   - Check that authentication credentials are correctly configured
-   - Verify the headers are being sent with requests
+   - Verify the authentication type matches the backend requirements
+   - Ensure tokens are valid and not expired

-3. **Timeout Issues**
+2. **Timeout Issues**
    - The default timeout is 30 seconds
-   - Adjust the timeout in the API configuration if needed
+   - Adjust the timeout in the configuration if needed
+   - Check network connectivity and backend response times

-4. **Rate Limiting**
+3. **Rate Limiting**
    - Monitor the rate limit headers from the backend
    - Implement exponential backoff for retries
+   - Consider implementing request queuing for high-volume scenarios

+4. **Error Handling**
+   - Check the error response format
+   - Verify error handling implementation
+   - Review logs for detailed error information

 ## API Documentation with Swagger